 Nomads also represent every age group from 17 to 65 and older.1

 They’re not just freelancers—they include CEOs, artists, writers, programmers, teachers…the list goes on!

-A 2021 research report shows only 36% of digital nomads freelance for multiple companies.
+One 2021 research report shows only 36% of digital nomads freelance for multiple companies.

 When it comes to profession, digital nomad jobs range from engineers to designers and creatives to marketers.

-However, aside from entrepreneurs, computer programmers and engineers tend to earn higher salaries than other remote professions.5
+Aside from entrepreneurs, computer programmers and engineers tend to earn higher salaries than other remote professions.5

 Speaking of which…